ELynx/screeps-world/README.md

 * Plunder tries to plunder unreachable sections.

+* Because moveTo does not check for reached range.

 * Worker creeps avoid hostile areas.

-Because moveTo does not check for reached range.

 ## Intents